openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_base/README.md

 *   IS-IS must be level 2 only with wide metric.
 *   IS-IS must be point to point.
 *   Send 1000 ipv4 and 1000 ipv6 IS-IS prefixes from ATE:port3 to DUT:port3.
-*   IS-IS must be up and running, prefixes must be in RIB and FIB.

 Establish eBGP sessions between ATE:port1,port2 and DUT:port1,port2 and another between ATE:port3 and DUT:port3.
 *   Configure eBGP over the interface ip.